Dollars and Diagrams

 4/ Focus on the outcomes you control

-Savings rate, investment mix, and the accounts you invest in are all examples of variables within the plan and items that you can control.
+The savings rate, investment mix, and the accounts you invest in are all examples of variables within the plan and items that you can control.

 We cannot control geopolitical tensions, pandemics, war, fraud, inflation, & the media’s agenda.

-Please keep in mind that a goal of media (TV, radio, YouTube, etc…) is to sell advertisements.
+Please keep in mind that the goal of media (TV, radio, YouTube, etc…) is to sell advertisements.
 They are not in the business of providing you with peace of mind or personalized investment guidance.
 The media’s goal is to keep you tuned in.
 They do this by creating emotions of fear or euphoria.

 These emotions are generally counterproductive to achieving your dreams outlined in your financial plan.